"Az étterembe megyünk vagy a szállodába?"

-Translation:Are we going into the restaurant or the hotel?
+Translation:Are we going to the restaurant or to the hotel?

 This is actually a very good translation.
 You are right, "-ba", and also "-be", means "into".

 English says "going to a restaurant" and probably means entering (going into) that restaurant?
 Correct?

 Hungarian actually matches the action with the text.
 It says "into" and it means "into".

 But we can't translate everything literally.
 The sentences need to mean the same thing and they need to adhere to the logic of their own languages.
 This translation actually does a very good job at that.